Error handling and retries

 to implement a different behavior based on this status, by setting an error message

 Note, though, that reaching the retry limit won’t prevent new events to be processed.
 New reconciliations will happen for new events as usual.
-However, if an error also occurs that would normally trigger a retry, the SDK won’t schedule one at this point since the retry limit is already reached.
+However, if an error also occurs that would trigger a retry, the SDK won’t schedule one at this point since the retry limit has already been reached.

 A successful execution resets the retry state.